How a Command & Control Culture Can Lead to a Crisis: The Cautionary Tale of Samsung and their Exploding Smartphone

-So who was the worst manager you’ve ever had?
+OK, now: Who was the worst manager you’ve ever had?
 Do the same thing: visualize working for this person while thinking about what made them so horrible.

-I can’t guarantee it, but if I had to guess, one of the key differences between these two was that the good manager actually listened to you, while the bad one didn’t.
+I can’t guarantee it, but if I had to guess, one of the key differences between these two people was that the good manager actually listened to you, while the bad one didn’t.

 Am I right?

 When the good manager listened to you, how did it make you feel?
 Valued?
 Validated?
 Respected?
 Trusted?
 Confident?
 Engaged?
 Empowered?
 Smart?

 And how did the bad manager make you feel most of the time?
 Probably the exact opposite.